-Shares eligible for future sale may adversely affect the market price of our Class A Ordinary Shares if the shares are successfully listed on NASDAQ or other stock markets, as the future sale of a substantial amount of outstanding Class A Ordinary Shares in the public marketplace could reduce the price of our Class A Ordinary Shares
+Class A Ordinary Shares eligible for future sale may adversely affect the market price of our Class A Ordinary Shares if the shares are successfully listed on NASDAQ or other stock markets, as the future sale of a substantial amount of outstanding Class A Ordinary Shares in the public marketplace could reduce the price of our Class A Ordinary Shares.

 The market price of our Class A Ordinary Shares could decline as a result of sales of substantial amounts of our Class A Ordinary Shares in the public market, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of our Class A Ordinary Shares.
-Most of the Class A Ordinary Shares are freely transferable without restriction or further registration under the Securities Act.
+An aggregate of 1,719,522 Class A Ordinary Shares are outstanding as of the date of this annual report.
+860,989 of the Class A Ordinary Shares are freely transferable without restriction or further registration under the Securities Act.
 The remaining Class A Ordinary Shares will be "restricted securities" as defined in Rule 144.
 These Class A Ordinary Shares may be sold without registration under the Securities Act to the extent permitted by Rule 144 or other exemptions under the Securities Act.